All Church of England weddings legally require two witnesses so, if you’ve been asked to be a witness, your role is absolutely essential.

 Witnesses might have another role in the marriage ceremony, such as the best man or a bridesmaid, or, being a witness might be your only role in the ceremony.

 As a witness, you must be present when the bride, groom make the declarations and exchange vows.
-After the marriage has taken place the vicar and the couple sign the marriage register, and you are required to sign it too.
+After the marriage has taken place the vicar and the couple sign the official marriage paperwork, and you are required to sign it too.

 Most witnesses are adults, but occasionally, a witness may be under 18.
 It is for the vicar taking the wedding to check this is acceptable in a particular case.